 Assessment

-Description Qualification Tra aining g and
+Description Qualification g and Results

-· Lear ning Results

 Objective questions exam Tests for evaluating aquired competencies that include cuestions from which the student must choose a response from a set of alternatives (true/false, multiple choice,) 15 В3 C3 D5

 Laboratory praction ceTests for evaluating aquired competencies that include activities, problems or practical excercises to be solved.
-70 B1 B3 C3 D1 D2 D5 D6 D7 D17 Essay questions exam Tests for evaluating aquired competencies that include cuestions regarding a subject.
+70 B3 B4 C3 D1 D2 D5 D6 D7 D17 Essay questions exam Tests for evaluating aquired competencies that include cuestions regarding a subject.
 The students must develop, relate, organize and present their knowledge regarding the subject.
-15 B1 B3 C3 D1 D2 D5 D6 D7 devices and others), then it will beconsidered that the student does not meet the minimum requirements to pass thecourse.
+15 B3 B4 C3 D1 D2 D5 D6 D7 devices and others), then it will beconsidered that the student does not meet the minimum requirements to pass thecourse.
 In this case, the final grade for the current academic year will befailed (0.0).